jakecastelli/trongate-vscode/README.md

 * See above table for full keyboard shortcuts and prefixes<br>
 * Added persistence when frontend framework is chosen<br>
 * Added status bar message to remind you which frontend framework is active

+### 1.0.2
+* dropdown option menu when creating new module
+  * can choose no (default) to cretae a class only
+  * or choose yes to create a view, with linked CSS and JavaScript files
+* added new snippet > tge that will display a dropdown menu of commone environment variables
+  * BASE_URL, WEBSITE_NAME, OUR_NAME, OUR_TELNUM, OUR_ADDRESS & OUR_EMAIL_ADDRESS